 Now that the latest Kindle Oasis has gone with a metal outer casing, I’m now wishing more devices go this way as it makes the EReader look more robust.

 Now those of you who thought the new Kindle Oasis was expensive, prepare to take a deep breath.
-This device is no means cheap and at the time of writing it costs:
+This device is no means cheap.

 The one thing to bear in mind here is that you’re paying for a hybrid device, rather than your standard EReader.
 Also combine this with the fact that you can constantly update it via Google play is why Onyx can justify a higher price tag.
 You’ll be using it for years and it will still be keeping up to date.